01 · Practice

 Prototyping

-Physical validation before production commitment.
+Physical review before production commitment.

 Industrial Design